North of Boston is a family farm in Boxford, Massachusetts. Its name is a nod to Robert Frost’s 1914 book of the same title.

 Pesticide-Free

 We do not spray our crops.
 We have no pesticide licenses, and we don’t own a sprayer.
-We’d rather lose a crop, and replant, rather than deal with poisons and nonsense.
+We think it’s better to lose a crop and replant, than to deal with poisons and nonsense.

 Non-GMO